 method.

-However, generally, the usual practice is to use +=
+However, in general, it is common to use +=

 Basic Example

-We see it better with an example.
+We can see this better with an example.
 Let’s suppose we have two methods, Method1

 and Method2